Painless uses receiver, name, and arity

 Matcher has two methods:

 group(String).
-Painless can’t whitelist both of these methods
+Painless can’t allow both of these methods

 because they have the same name and the same number of parameters.
 So instead it